The approach that my parents had towards my musical learning was always a very liberal one, but rigorous in practice.

 We considered going in the direction of classical music conservatories when I was around 11, but it never happened.
 I was happily not disciplined enough for it.

-I began teaching when I was 17, and did so for 4 years, in France and Luxembourg.
 During these years I took full advantage of France’s idea of putting upright pianos in all their train stations, and I would spend hours playing there, meeting people, other musicians, teaching others easy little songs.

 I’ve always tried to focus on the simple fact of making something.
 Challenging the perception of quality being based on harmony or tempo.
 If something is made, it’s good enough for me.
 Though I applied this in part with my students, it was important to find a balance between the courage to just play, regardless of what may happen to the music, and the stricter side of practice, theory.